Jonah Anguka: Murder trial

 Anguka did not mention in that he was at the airport to meet Troon's team, writing only, 'on 21 February New Scotland Yard detectives arrived'.

 Similarly, Cohen and Odhiambo suggested Anguka had 'largely airbrushed' his relationship with Hezekiah Oyugi (named by Scotland Yard as a prime suspect) from his account, noting that, 'the book is silent on Anguka's relationship, official and private, with Hezekiah Oyugi.
 His exceptional access to Oyugi had no reciprocal aspect in Anguka's telling, and that silence certainly "tells" a stronger story than Jonah Anguka intended.'

-During the Scotland Yard investigation into the murder, Selina's accounts were regarded as the most truthful owing to the fact that she was the last person to see the minister to his bedroom.
+During the Scotland Yard investigation into the murder, Selina's accounts were regarded as the most truthful as she was the last person to see the minister to his bedroom.
 Former Kisumu Town East MP Gor Sunguh says the death of the witness is a possible pointer to the end of the inquiry and the revelation of truth.
 Gor Sunguh, who chaired the commission that probed Ouko's death, says more than 100 witnesses have so far disappeared in questionable circumstances.
 He says this will make it impossible for Kenyans to ever find out the truth.
 However, some argue that truth will be known, considering that majority of the witnesses had spoken before various investigating bodies.
 Selina was one of the few remaining witnesses.
 Some of the living witnesses include former DC Jonah Anguka, Zablon Agallo who was an Administration Police officer, Ouko's bodyguard Gordon Okoth, Phillip Ogutu (the gate keeper), Eric Ouko and James Onyango K'Oyoo.
 Many witnesses have died in mysterious circumstances over two decades since Ouko's murder, however in a recent documentary series aired on Citizen TV in March 2017, the idea of the "mysterious deaths" surrounding the killing of Dr Robert Ouko has been robustly challenged.